 - 4.3 ROCs issued under the CHP uplift take into account the qualifying power output (QPO) and total power output (TPO) as represented on the CHPQA certificate for the relevant period.
 For generating stations where TPO = QPO, so 100% of generation is considered good quality, the station will receive the relevant ROC banding uplift (outlined in Appendix 3) on 100% of their RO eligible output in a given month.
-Where QPO \neq TPO the relevant uplift will only apply to the percentage of output considered good quality (so QPO/TPO)37. - 4.4 Generators of accredited stations must give us accurate and reliable generating and input electricity data so we can issue ROCs.
-For stations using fuels, we may also need information about the fuels used, as agreed as part of the station's FMS procedures (see our guidance on this) to determine the proportion of renewable electricity generated or to assist in satisfying the sustainability reporting requirements.
+Where QPO \neq TPO the relevant uplift will only apply to the percentage of output considered good quality (so QPO/TPO)36. - 4.4 Generators of accredited stations must give us accurate and reliable generating and input electricity data so we can issue ROCs.
+For stations using fuels, we may also need information about the fuels used, as agreed as part of the station's FMS procedures (see our guidance on this) to determine the proportion of renewable electricity generated or to assist in satisfying the sustainability reporting requirements. - 4.5 Output data (the term used for the information you provide to claim ROCs each month) is submitted through the generator's account on the Register.
+Evidence to support data submissions, explained later in this chapter, should be sent to renewable@ofgem.gov.uk.
+All stations with a DNC of greater than 50kW must submit data every month.
+Microgenerators

-36 Article 25 of the ROS, and article 23 of the NIRO.
+35 Article 25 of the ROS, and article 23 of the NIRO.

-37 The 'energy from waste with CHP' band is not considered the 'CHP uplift' as being a qualifying CHP generating station is an eligibility requirement.
+36 The 'energy from waste with CHP' band is not considered the 'CHP uplift' as being a qualifying CHP generating station is an eligibility requirement.
 For stations generating electricity from waste ROCs are only issued on the qualifying output.
 The non-qualifying output would receive no ROCs.